The Easiest Countries to Get Dual Citizenship

 To claim citizenship in Dominica you will need to settle processing fees and also have $100,000 invested.
 You will need to attend an interview, go through a background check and complete medical exam.
 Getting Dominican citizenship can take over a year to achieve but the benefits related to travel are why many choose to do so.

-If you are emigrating abroad but are not a citizen of the country yet, make sure you are covered by a comprehensive international healthcare insurance policy.
+If you are emigrating abroad but are not a citizen of the country yet, make sure you are covered by a comprehensive international health insurance policy.
 Whilst you may have certain public healthcare benefits following a successful citizenship application, carrying on with a private policy would ensure you receive the best care available in your country of residence.